coder/terraform-provider-coder/docs/data-sources/workspace.md

 ### Read-Only

+- `access_url` (String) The access URL of the Coder deployment provisioning this workspace.
 - `id` (String) UUID of the workspace.
 - `name` (String) Name of the workspace.
 - `owner` (String) Username of the workspace owner.